 As a writer, I’ve oft heard that writers should write something every single day.
 So today I’m writing this blog post of things I should/could do if not writing this blog post.
 It’s a little circular, but stick with me.

-1. Keeping house.
-If I were a really good wife, fulfilling the expectations of my generation, I’d say that when not writing I should clean the house.
-BCleaning houseut luckily for me, my mother taught me that dust bunnies regenerate (like bunnies) no matter how many times you Swiffer the floor, and you’re just going to get back in bed again, so making it is only so important.
-I’m not sure my husband knew my feelings on housecleaning when he married me, but he hasn’t filed for divorce yet, so I might be okay.

-2. Learning to cook like professional chef.
+ut luckily for me, my mother taught me that dust bunnies regenerate (like bunnies) no matter how many times you Swiffer the floor, and you’re just going to get back in bed again, so making it is only so important.
+I’m not sure my husband knew my feelings on housecleaning when he married me, but he hasn’t filed for divorce yet, so I might be okay. - Learning to cook like professional chef.
 One thing I found out about hubby soon after we married is that he likes meat and green stuff.
 He might tolerate other food groups, but that’s what he really likes.
 Nothing spicy.
 Nothing herb-y.
 Nothing with pepper in it.
+Nothing too

-Nothing too Cooking like a chefdifferent from standard fare.
+different from standard fare.
 I once proudly told my mom that Jack was so easy to cook for because he was happy with chicken and spinach.
 Yeah, well, after years of chicken and spinach a woman longs for a bit more.
 Some chili or pasta, for instance.
 Still, I don’t have to give up writing in order to work my way through Joy of Cooking—Jack wouldn’t eat most of that food.
-There’s always a silver lining!
+There’s always a silver lining! - Building something.
+By “something” I mean cabinets or furniture.
+Houses.
+You know what I mean.
+Besides the fact that I can’t drive a nail straight, I’d rather buy furniture and cabinets—that way they actually stand up and are level.

-4. Making my own clothes.
+- Making my own clothes.
 I learned long ago that making clothing started with cutting the pattern properly, and I never was able to do that.
 I tried, I really did, but some people have the knack and some don’t.
 There was never any question in which group I belonged.
 I really admire people who can sew (and knit and crochet) their own wardrobes.
 I wish they would do it for me…

-5. Reading.
-Watching HGTV and ID.
-Now, while the items above this are things I should/could do when not writing, this is one I would do (and do A good book trumps dust bunnies every time!do!) when not writing.
+do!) when not writing.
 When Mom taught me about dust bunnies she actually said, “Forget dust bunnies.
 There’s always time for a good book!”
 And boy, was she right!
 I admit to enjoying watching all of those people building furniture and cabinets and such on HGTV, as well as murdering people (and getting caught!) on ID.
 The brain needs a rest, y’all!

 What do you do when you’re not doing something you should be doing…like writing?